rackerlabs/docs-developer-blog/_posts/2018-08-16-oms-rollback.md

 ### Details on TriCore's rollback

 TriCore upgraded Oracle&reg; Enterprise Manager 13c (OEM13c) to a new environment by using the direct upgrade method.
-It used the old OMR backup for repository restoration.
-For OMS, the backup configuration file for OMS12c was used to roll back the changes.
+They used the old OMR backup for repository restoration.
+The backup configuration file for OMS12c was used to roll back the changes to OMS.

-If you want to do the same, you can achieve this task in three phases.
+If you want to do the same thing, you can complete your roll back in three phases.

 ### Phase 1: Use Recovery Manager (RMAN) to restore the system